pedroelbanquero/nos-carmichael-spell/README.md

 # PRIME PERIOD GRIMOIRE VOL. 2

-The present document try to probe how rsa is more easy to solve than factorizacion of semiprimes, the important part of the public key. with the NCS method (nos-carmichael spell)
+The present document try to probe how rsa is more easy to solve than factorizacion of semiprimes, with the NCS method (nos-carmichael spell)

-The NCS method is a efficient way to calculate the N decimal expansion.
+The NCS method is a efficient way to calculate the N decimal expansion, for semiprimes

-The NCS method allow you to calculate the sum of factors in a efficient way, without knowing the prime factors, when de semi primes are NOS semiprimes.
+The NCS method allow you to calculate the sum of factors in a efficient way, without knowing the prime factors, when de semi primes are NCS semiprimes.

 The NCS method improves factorization methods for the most of small numbers and a big percentage of big numbers.